yutak23/svelte-kit-sessions/README.md

 );
 ```

-After the above implementation, you can use the following in Actions and API routes.
+After the above implementation, you can use the following in Actions, API routes and Server hooks(handle).

 ### Actions

+For example, "authenticate the user and create a session".

 ```ts
 // src/routes/login/+page.server.ts